patternfly/patternfly-re/README.md

 ## Testing

-When testing, run the scripts first from a forked repo to avoid accidentally merging and npm publish.
+When testing, run the scripts first from a forked repo to avoid accidentally merging and publishing releases.

 1. Run the `whoami` command to view your username.
  - Confirm this user name matches your forked repo(s) (e.g., github.com/`whoami`/patternfly.git).
 2. Bump the version number, build, etc., starting with the patternfly-eng-release repo
- - Run sh ./build/release/release-all.sh -v 3.15.0 -e -t
+ - Run sh ./build/release/release-all.sh -v 3.15.0 -e -f

 If your local user name is not a match, set the following environment variables locally.

 - REPO_FORK=1: A flag indicating script are running against a fork instead of main repo(s).
 - REPO_OWNER: The repo owner (e.g., github.com/`owner_name`/`repo_name`.git)

-Alternatively, the following variables may be overridden to test forked repos and skip npm publish.
+Alternatively, the following variables may be overridden to test forked repos and skip npm and webjar publish.

 - REPO_SLUG_PTNFLY=`owner_name`/patternfly
 - REPO_SLUG_PTNFLY_ANGULAR=`owner_name`/angular-patternfly
-- REPO_SLUG_PTNFLY_JQUERY=`owner_name`/patternfly-jquery
 - REPO_SLUG_PTNFLY_ORG=`owner_name`/patternfly-org
 - REPO_SLUG_PTNFLY_ENG_RELEASE=`owner_name`/patternfly-eng-release
 - REPO_SLUG_RCUE=`owner_name`/rcue
 - SKIP_NPM_PUBLISH=1
+- SKIP_WEBJAR_PUBLISH=1

 Note: Testing from a fork may require both master and master-dist branches to simulate npm and bower installs.